Robbie Williams: 2016–2018: The Heavy Entertainment Show, and The X Factor

-2019–present: The Christmas Present, Lufthaus, and XXV
+2019–2023: The Christmas Present and XXV

-On 22 November, Williams released his first Christmas album titled The Christmas Present, which features guest appearances from boxer Tyson Fury, Rod Stewart, Jamie Cullum, Helene Fischer and Bryan Adams.
-The album debuted at number two on the UK Charts behind Coldplay's Everyday Life.
-The album sold over 67,000 copies, which is identical sales to his previous studio album release The Heavy Entertainment Show, Williams also sold over 10,000 cassettes in 7 days, which is the most in two decades.
-The following week saw Williams' album go to #1 in the UK, outselling the nearest competitor Rod Stewart by 5,000 copies.
+On 22 November, Williams released his first Christmas album, The Christmas Present, with guest appearances from boxer Tyson Fury, Rod Stewart, Jamie Cullum, Helene Fischer and Bryan Adams.
+It debuted at number two on the UK Charts behind Coldplay's Everyday Life.
+The album sold over 67,000 copies, matching The Heavy Entertainment Show.
+Williams also sold over 10,000 cassettes in seven days, the most in two decades.
+The following week saw Williams' album go to number one in the UK, outselling the nearest competitor, Rod Stewart, by 5,000 copies.
 This was Williams' 13th UK number-one album, tying Elvis Presley for the most UK number-one albums.
+Williams released the promotional single "Hey Tiger" in December 2019, for the new version of The Tiger Who Came to Tea.

 On 25 February 2022, it was revealed that Williams had teamed up with his regular collaborators Tim Metcalfe and Flynn Francis to record the trance track "Sway" under the new alias 'Lufthaus'.
-In April 2022, The Guardian observed that while Williams "remains a big draw", he was no longer guaranteed hits and was "now more likely to be playlisted on Smooth Radio than BBC Radio 1".
+In April 2022, The Guardian wrote that while Williams "remains a big draw", he was no longer guaranteed hits and was "now more likely to be playlisted on Smooth Radio than BBC Radio 1".
 Williams said he was working on more experimental music, which he likened to David Bowie and Lou Reed, but said: "Do I unashamedly want to still be one of the biggest artists in the world?
 Yeah, I do ...
 I've had an interesting first half of my life.
-I’d like an interesting second half, too."
+I'd like an interesting second half, too."
+In May 2022, Williams performed at the Rod Laver Arena in Melbourne, Australia, during the filming of his Better Man biopic which was produced at Docklands Studios Melbourne.

 On 7 June 2022, Williams announced that his tenth compilation album, XXV, would be released on 9 September 2022.
 It will feature new, reimagined versions of his hit songs, plus new material.
 On the same day as this announcement, Williams released "Angels XXV", a reworked version of "Angels".
 On 10 June 2022, "Angels (XXV)" reached number 92 on the UK Official Singles Sales Chart, rising to 74 a week later.
 On 5 August 2022, Williams released the single "Lost", also taken from XXV.